 The BOCSAR figures outline that NSW police are cracking down on those who live in regional areas.
 The rate of prosecution is two times higher in regional NSW, than in metropolitan areas of the state.
 In regional areas the prosecution rate is 180 people per 100,000 adults, while in metropolitan centres it’s at 93 individuals per 100,000.

 The conviction rate in the Richmond Tweed region is five times the state rate.
 This area is part of the Northern Rivers region and it’s well-known that area has been the focus of the NSW police roadside drug testing blitz over the last several years.

 Taking their licences away

 Of those charged with drug driving state-wide, 98 percent are subsequently found guilty in court, BOCSAR research shows.
-Almost two-thirds of those convicted receive a fine, and the second most common penalty is a section 10 bond – where no conviction is recorded.
+Almost two-thirds of those convicted receive a fine, and the second most common penalty is a section 10 bond (now conditional release order without conviction) – where no conviction is recorded.

 However, around 80 percent of those convicted of drug driving lose their licence.
 For a first offence they lose it for 6 months, and it’s a 12 month disqualification for a second and subsequent offences.

 So it’s the policy of the NSW police to hit people living in the country hard with roadside drug testing, which results in these people losing their licences.
 A driver’s licence is a lot more valuable for people living in regional areas, as there’s little public transport available.

 For people who live in the country, a licence is vital for employment and educational purposes, or for just plain trying to survive.